 If you have any questions, drop them below or over on Instagram.
 And feel free to tag me in your posts on Instagram if you create your own — can’t wait to see what you do!

-Before you go, check out how I styled them on my summer patio in this post, all about easy Americana decorating ideas!
+Before you go, see out how I styled them on my summer patio in this post on easy Americana decorating ideas!

 Supply List Recap: